FYJ112233/CGRNet/Readme.txt

 Paper:Efficient Cross-modality Graph Reasoning for RGB-Infrared Person Re-identification

-Pytorch Code for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset [1] and SYSU-MM01 dataset [2].
+Pytorch Code for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset and SYSU-MM01 dataset.

 We adopt the two-stream network structure introduced in .
 ResNet50 is adopted as the backbone.
 The softmax loss is adopted as the baseline.